sfu-cmpt340/2024_3_project_15/README.md

-# SFU CMPT 340 Project - EEG Muse2 Brain Sensing HeadBand
+# SFU CMPT 340 Project - EEG Muse2 Brain Sensing Headband
 This repository is a template for your CMPT 340 course project.
 Replace the title with your project title, and **add a snappy acronym that people remember (mnemonic)**.